Keyboards

 Strengths

-Ideal for gamers wanting TMR speed with mechanical switch flexibility (11 sources)
+Ideal for gamers wanting rapid trigger without sacrificing mechanical switch sound (13 sources)

 Nuances